swazde/web-prog-course/assignment/assingment2/readme.md

 3. The developed system must be implemented using languague learned in this class: i.e. HTML, CSS, JavaScript, PHP, MySQL
 4. Database must consist of no less than THREE tables.
 5. The developed system must incorportate:
-   a.
-Data manipulation capabilities (incluing Insert / Delete of data, update of data)
+   1. Data manipulation capabilities (incluing Insert / Delete of data, update of data)
-   b.
-Sorting & Searching capability (including list data with filters)
+   2. Sorting & Searching capability (including list data with filters)
-   c.
-User verification capabilities (including login of users, etc)
+   3. User verification capabilities (including login of users, etc)
-   d.
-Varied User Access / Level capabilities
+   4. Varied User Access / Level capabilities
 6. Bonus merits will be given for successful implementation of:
    a. use of cookie
    b. any added function e.g. input validation using JS